Overlapping substitutions and tilings

+The repetitivity of $\mathcal{T}$ implies the primitivity of $\tilde{\rho}$, which implies the uniform convergence for the tile frequencies for $\tilde{\mathcal{T}}$ by Theorem \ref{thm_uniform_tile_freq}.
+The theorem follows. \end{proof}

-It should be noted here that there might be different ways to define overlapping substitution.
-In examples of 1-dim cases we see later, we do not know an apriori expansion map $\phi$ at the beginning.
-We just know how to possibly expand locally the tiles across their boundaries allowing overlaps.
-From Lagarias-Wang restriction on the dominant eigenvalue of the substitution matrix, we indirectly obtain the expansion factor (the map $\phi$ for this case) in such examples, see \cite{Lagarias-Wang:03}.
-So far, all the examples we treated can be described in the above way with $\phi$.
-Therefore to make our presentation simple, we assumed the existence of $\phi$.
+It should be noted here that, as in the cases of usual substitution, when we try to construct geometric substitution from symbolic one, we have to find an appropriate expansion map $\phi$.
+For one-dimensional cases, as we see in Section \ref{Sec5}, from the information on how tiles protrude in the image of substitution and Lagarias-Wang restriction on the dominant eigenvalue of the substitution matrix, we indirectly obtain the expansion factor (the map $\phi$ for this case) in such examples, see \cite{Lagarias-Wang:03}.